anmoljagetia/Flatabulous/README.md

 ![Flat Icons](http://i.imgur.com/80qCZGQ.png)
 *Dashboard*

-For Icons, I use the ultra-flat-icons theme.
+For icons, I use the ultra-flat-icons theme.
 It is available in blue (recommended), orange and mint green colors.
 To install this, you can run the following commands

 ```
 sudo add-apt-repository ppa:noobslab/icons